devpatelcan/devpatelcan/README.md

 ---

-**I am a Mechatronics Engineering at the Toronto Metropolitan Univesristy.**
+**I am a Mechatronics Engineering at the Toronto Metropolitan University.**

 I'm a 2nd-year Mechatronics student dedicated to engineering products and systems that integrate hardware and software.
 Currently, I am a mechanical team member on Toronto MetRobotics, a design team competing to develop the best Mars-based rover for the University Rover Challenge.
 My work spans from high performance mechanical design to automated coneyor systems and home IoT devices.